thundercomb/ml-climate-news/README.md

 ML Climate News is an end-to-end machine learning platform serving climate fake news.
 Sadly, this proves that it is easier than ever to spread disinformation!

+We want to raise awareness about this, and link to more credible sources.

 To learn about the real science of Climate Change:

 [Royal Society: Climate Change Basics](https://royalsociety.org/topics-policy/projects/climate-change-evidence-causes/basics-of-climate-change/)